veekas/meansprogress/README.md

 - add give me a lever quote
 - make transition from off-center gmal world to center before rising to header
-- do I actually need react-tappable??? probably not, if I'm not doing a draggable platform anymore...
 - should I change to a draggable platform?
 - use staggered motion in content section